Data Protection Solicitors

 We can provide invaluable guidance in either evaluating existing data protection policy documentation or drafting new documentation from scratch.

-We can help with data protection policies, privacy notices, data retention policies and data breach policies.
+We can help with data protection policies, privacy notices, data retention policies and data breach policies, whether for processing third party client data, or processing employee or worker data.

 Data breaches